ooaklee/ghatd/external/starter/v0/README.md

 ### What AttachDefaultRoutes does NOT attach

 - SPA routes (catch-all `/` handler) — these remain host-owned.
-- Auth verify/CORS middleware — the host owns router bootstrap and middleware.
+- Auth verify/CORS middleware — package helpers exist, but the host owns when they are attached and how middleware is ordered.
 - Router bootstrap — the host creates the `*router.Router` and starts the HTTP server.

 ## Ejection